What is the Johari Window Model?

 The Johari Window is usually used for self-discovery.
 It can be used both personally and professionally.
 It helps you discover things about yourself and learn new things that you were unaware of.
 This is used to develop leadership skills and efficient teams in organizations.
 This model focuses on improving communication and social skills.
 Out of all models used for exploring or knowing about oneself, The Johari Window is the best for personal growth.
 This model is also used in groups, workplaces, business corporations, family therapy, etc.,

 The Johari Window is a framework or model that is used for self-awareness, personal growth and discovery.
 It’s a unique model that is different for each person and can help you in different ways.
+You can put it into use at your workplace, while addressing a huge crowd or a target audience, with your friends, family and your someone special!

 On the Evolve app, there is a journey to become more self-aware that is designed with experts and is a simulation of an in-person workshop, which helps you become more aware of your thoughts, feelings, emotions and core values.
 It uses the Johari Window and other such techniques to help you discover yourself and your personality better.